 Can I make phone calls or have colleagues come by for conversations?

 Sure.
 We ask for co-workers to simply keep their voice low when they’re on the phone.
-There will be two curtained areas for a little more privacy on a phone call.
 And you’re welcome to have colleagues come by to work with you on a limited basis.
 If they’ll be here often, you might consider a part time membership for them.

 How does access to the space work?

-You’ll be given an access code so that you can key into the building between 8:00 am and 6:30 pm each day.
-One of the ways we keep the space cheap is by not having a recpetionist, so you’re free to come and go as you plese.
-Evening events at St. Lydia’s may begin set up at 6:00 or so, and co-workers are invited to stay in the space until 6:30.
+You’ll be given access to the space via a smartphone app.
+One of the ways we keep the space cheap is by not having a receptionist, so you’re free to come and go as you please between 8am and 6.30pm.
+Evening events at St. Lydia’s may begin set up at 6pm or so, and co-workers are invited to stay in the space until 6:30pm.

 Do you rent your space?